 "I am eternally grateful for those students whom I have had the honor of teaching yoga.
 They forever have gifted me with gems of wisdom, and I hold them in high regard as my teachers and my community.
-Other gifted educators who have shaped my thoughts and methods of teaching include Maria Garre, Shiva Rea, Seane Corn, David Emerson, Max Strom, Hala Khouri and Dr. Bessel van der Kolk, as well as my functioning dysfunctional, fun family and fabulous dogs."
+Gifted educators who have further shaped my thoughts and methods of teaching include Maria Garre, Shiva Rea, Seane Corn, David Emerson, Max Strom, Hala Khouri and Dr. Bessel van der Kolk, as well as my functioning dysfunctional, fun family and fabulous dogs."

 Rebeccah Bartlett - Yogamour Global